daronphang/coding_resources/networking/websockets.md

 There is existing technology to enable server to send data to client (push/comet), mostly through long polling which creates the illusion of server initiated connection instead of client.
 With long polling, client opens HTTP connection to server which keeps it open until sending a response.
 However, they carry the overhead of HTTP which doesn't make them suited for low latency applications.

 ## Solution:
-Protocol that builds up on HTTP and uses open connections to facilitate real-time bidirectional event-based communication between client/server.
+Protocol that builds up on HTTP and uses open connections to facilitate real-time bidirectional event-based communication.

 ## Client-Server Communication:
 Data can be sent using send().
 Supports strings and binary (need use Blob or ArrayBuffer object).
 When messages are sent from server, onmessage() callback is triggered.